Work authorisation documents

 Under Russian immigration law, the specific type of work authorisation document required varies depending on the category a given foreign national belongs to.

 Foreign nationals who enter Russia for employment purposes on work visas (e.g. nationals of EU countries, the United States, Japan, the People’s Republic of China, and other countries) must have a work permit to work in Russia.
 Work permits are valid for one year only.
-Additionally, foreign nationals in this category must take and pass tests on the Russian language, Russian history, and the Constitution of the Russian Federation, as well as undergo specific medical examinations.
+Additionally, foreign nationals in this category must take and pass tests on the Russian language, Russian history, and the Constitution of the Russian Federation, as well as undergo specific medical examinations, including COVID-19 tests.

 Employers (e.g. Russian legal entities, branches/representative offices of foreign legal entities) are entitled to recruit and employ foreign employees in this category only if they hold valid employment permits (i.e. a permit allowing a specific company to recruit foreign personnel).

 The procedure for obtaining these work authorisation documents can be rather slow and time consuming (i.e. taking approximately from 3 to 3.5 months to complete).